 Did you enjoy this post??
 Do you visit bookstores when you travel to new countries??

-Isn’t the last picture right out of the Harry Potter library??!! lovestruck
+The last picture seems to be right out of the Harry Potter library.
+Right??!!

 Imagine this place in the wee hours or probably on a rainy day….
 I would love to keep coming back and sit and read to my heart’s content.
 If you are a book lover and are visiting Budapest, this is something you surely don’t want to miss!